By Region

 The Horcones Route on Aconcagua is regarded as the easiest and most straight forward route to the summit.
 Aconcagua is the highest peak in the Southern and Western hemispheres, the second highest of the Seven Summits and the world’s highest summit outside of the Himalaya.

-The Horcones Route is the most direct and cost effective route to the summit, where the distance and times between camps are shorter and steeper, averaging 3-4 hrs.
+The Horcones Route is regarded as the easiest and most straight forward route to the summit.
+It is the most direct and cost-effective route where the distance and times between camps are shorter and much steeper averaging 4-5 hrs.
+Unfortunately, it is not the most scenic route and a lot more crowded.

 The climb up Aconcagua is non-technical.
 It is suitable for mountain walkers with previous winter walking experience.
 The route may be dry or may have a solid covering of snow and ice.
 Clients should have prior experience climbing to around 5500m before attempting Aconcagua.
 Previous experience of camping, as well as carrying loads of 14kg (or pay additional porterage), would be advantageous even though porters carry all group equipment.
 Summit day is long and tiring, ascending from 5950m at high camp to the 6962m summit.
 This could take 8-10 hours to ascend and 2-3 hours to descend.
 You should make sure you are fit and used to long mountain days.
 We offer optional pre-expedition training weekends and have a permanent UK office with staff who have climbed Aconcagua many times before and can offer on-going training advice.